Thoughts on holding a real-life escape game company briefing session [Company briefing session x puzzle-solving escape game]

 If you're interested

-This was our team's first time creating a puzzle-solving escape game, and we hope to create a second one in the future!
+This was our team's first time creating a puzzle-solving escape game, but we hope to create a second one in the future!

 https://recruit.beyondjapan.com/entry/escape-game-2026

-By the way, we also have a unique selection process called virtual recruitment!
-Please check it out!
+By the way, we also have an unusual selection process called virtual recruitment!
+Check it out!

 https://recruit.beyondjapan.com/entry/entry_virtual2026